-Despite heightened focus on fitness for purpose clauses following the Court of Appeal’s recent decision in MT Hojgaard A/S v E.ON Climate and Renewables UK Robin Rigg East Ltd EWCA Civ 407 (“Robin Rigg”), such clauses are not new and have been used in construction contracts for a number of years.
+Despite heightened focus on fitness for purposes clauses following the Court of Appeal’s recent decision in in MT Hojgaard A/S v E.ON Climate and Renewables UK Robin Rigg East Ltd EWCA Civ 407 (“Robin Rigg”), such clauses are nothing new and have been around for a number of years.
 Indeed, the following passage was included in the 8th Edition of Hudson’s Building and Engineering Contracts, published in 1959:

 “Sometimes, again, a contractor will expressly undertake to carry out work which will perform a certain duty or function in conformity with plans and specifications, and it turns out that the work constructed in accordance with the plans and specifications will not perform that duty or function.
 It would appear that generally the express obligation to construct a work capable of carrying out the duty in question overrides the obligation to comply with the plans and specifications, and the contractor will be liable for the failure of the work notwithstanding that it is carried out in accordance with the plans and specification.
 Nor will he be entitled to extra payment for amending the work so that it will perform the stipulated duty.”

-Judicially, Commonwealth courts have grappled with fitness for purpose clauses over the years.
-One such example is the decision of the Supreme Court of Canada in The Steel Company of Canada Limited v Willand Management Limited SCR 746 that was cited at both first instance and in the Court of Appeal in Robin Rigg.
-The facts of this case were simple and are nicely illustrative: a contractor agreed to carry out roof works in accordance with the employer’s specification and the contractor also furnished a guarantee that the roof would be weather tight for five years.
+Judicially, courts in and outside of the Commonwealth have grappled with fitness for purposes clauses in construction contracts in various decisions.
+One such example of this is the decision of the Supreme Court of Canada in The Steel Company of Canada Limited v Willand Management Limited SCR 746 that was cited at both first instance and in the Court of Appeal in Robin Rigg.
+The facts of this case were simple and nicely illustrative of the role played by fitness for purpose clauses: a contractor agreed to carry out roof works in accordance with the employer’s specification and it also furnished a guarantee that the roof would be weather tight for five years.
 The roof was constructed in accordance with the employer’s specifications but failed during the five year period because one of the materials specified by the employer proved unsuitable.

 The Court of Appeal of Ontario found in favour of the contractor by interpreting the five year guarantee as one where “the roof would be weather tight in so far as the plans and specifications with which it had to comply would allow”.
 The Supreme Court of Canada, finding in favour of the employer, rejected this interpretation and the tacit acceptance by the earlier court of “the proposition that that no matter how experienced a contractor may be in a particular field, he nevertheless bears no responsibility for the employment of defective material in the work which he has undertaken, provided that it is a material which has been selected by the owner and included in the specifications.”

-As this decision illustrates, even if a contractor acts with reasonable skill and care and/or in line with an employer’s specification, if the purpose specified in the fitness for purpose clause is not met, the contractor will still be in breach of contract.
-This may seem harsh.
-Indeed, depending on its interpretation, a fitness for purpose clause can place great risk on the shoulders of the contractor.
-If drafted (or interpreted) broadly enough, an absolute fitness for purpose clause could be tantamount to treating a contractor as the effective insurer of the completed works (see the judgment of the Supreme Court of Victoria in Barton v Stiff VSC 307).
+As this decision illustrates, even if a contractor acts with reasonable skill and care and/or in line with an employer’s specification, if the purpose specified in the fitness for purpose clause is not met, the contractor will nonetheless be found to be in breach of contract.
+This may seem harsh and depending on a clause’s interpretation, fitness for purpose clauses place great risk on the shoulders of the contractor.
+Indeed, depending on a clauses interpretation, an absolute fitness for purpose clause could be tantamount to effectively treating a contractor as the insurer of the completed works (see the Supreme Court of Victoria in Barton v Stiff VSC 307).

-Fitness for purpose clauses can also be problematic for design and build contractors who subcontract their design obligations to a third party designer.
-Where a project is not fit for its specified purpose by reason of its non-negligent design, save for where the main contract and sub-contract are back-to-back or where there is a sufficiently wide indemnity clause in the sub-contract, the main contractor will be unable to pass on its liability to the designer as the designer has acted neither in breach of contract nor negligently.
+Fitness for purpose clauses can also be problematic for design and build contractors who subcontract their design obligations to a third party designer – Where a project is not fit for a particular purpose by reason of its non-negligent design, save for where the main contract and sub-contract are back-to-back or where there is a sufficiently wide indemnity clause in the sub-contract, the main contractor will be unable to pass on its liability to the sub-contractor designer as the designer has acted neither in breach of contract nor negligently.

-Turning to the Robin Rigg decision, in this case, a contractor contracted for the design, fabrication and installation of foundations for 60 wind turbines, which would comprise a new wind farm.
-Amongst the contractual documentation, Clause 8.1 of the “conditions of contract” provided for the contractor’s “general” obligations:
+Turning to the Robin Rigg decision, in this case, a contractor contracted for the design, fabrication and installation of foundations for 60 turbines, which would comprise a new wind farm.
+Amongst the contractual documentation, Clause 8.1 of the “conditions of contract” provided for the contractors “general” obligations: